Overview

 3. Rewarding volunteer opportunities

-4. Access to OLLI’s monthly community e-newsletter
+4. Access to OLLI’s quarterly community e-newsletter

 5. Access to discounted tickets to UVM Lane Series performing arts events